 This study employs an adaptation of the theoretical framework suggested by Papacharissi and Mendelson (2007) to explore “the nature of audience involvement and gratification obtained from viewing [unscripted entertainment]” (p.
 356).
 Papacharissi and Mendelson (2007) base their applied uses and gratifications model on nine reoccurring motives to watch television (TV), as identified by Rubin (1983), and adapt them to include reality entertainment, relaxation, habitual pass time, companionship, social interaction, and voyeurism.
 The effect that perceived uses and gratifications have on brand-user imagery fit and intentions to watch a Chicago Bulls game will be assessed through scales suggested by Lee and Watkins (2016).
 The relationship between brand-user imagery fit and intentions to watch a Chicago Bulls game will be examined as well.
 Figure 1 depicts the conceptual framework for this research.

-The six factors that constitute uses and gratifications are defined as follows for the purpose of this research:
+The seven factors that constitute uses and gratifications in this research are defined as follows:

-Reality entertainment is defined as the “realistic and not fictional nature of story and characters” presented in the show (Papacharissi and Mendelson, 2007, p .363).
+Reality entertainment is defined as the “realistic and not fictional nature of story and characters” presented in the show (Papacharissi and Mendelson, 2007, p.
+363).
+Furthermore, entertainment in general tends to refer to an experience in which viewers passively absorb what is shown in a programme and simply enjoy it because it is amusing or exciting, hence, arouses some kind of emotions (Pine and Gilmore, 1999; Schmitt, 1999).
 Relaxation refers to the activity of calming down while watching a TV programme or streaming a show after a possibly stressful day; an activity that Zillmann (1982, p.
 53) describes as “an antidote to the rousing “fight for survival” in society”.
 Habitual pass time is defined as an activity that occupies a viewer’s time when there is arguably nothing better to watch or do (cf. Papacharissi and Mendelson, 2007).
 Companionship refers to a passive use of watching or streaming a show for the benefit of not feeling lonely despite the physical absence of other people, instead of watching it for its content (Perse and Ferguson, 1993).
 The element of social interaction is defined as “the need to interact and socialize with others of like interests to achieve feelings that one is part of a group” (Trail, 2012, p.
 4).
 This study considers online and offline interactions with others during or after watching the show.
 The term voyeurism is hereby applied in its colloquial usage, which may consider viewers watching reality-based programs “to feel connected to others, to be surprised, to gain personal insight” (Nabi et al., 2003, p.
 312).
+For producers of reality-based programmes such as docuseries, it is relevant to assess which of these elements attract viewers most to watch the show.
 This leads to the first research question:

 RQ1: What are salient uses and gratifications for watching the docuseries The Last Dance?